-- Adaptive Scheduling: - Efficient and effective scheduling analysis for fixed priority systems has been developed that takes into account tasks arriving and leaving the system. - A new method for allocation and scheduling of parallel tasks in soft-real time systems (multimedia decoding) in the presence of post-silicon, process and ageing induced variability in a nominally homogeneous target multi-core platform has been developed. - Adaptive Resource Management: - Dynamically adaptable memory architectures for supporting dynamic real-time process loads have been developed. - Adaptivity in networks: 1) adapting a communication channel to varying application requirements or environmental conditions; 2) adaptive energy management of energy harvesting system. - Collaboration frameworks: An adaptable cooperation-based framework for networked embedded systems with heterogeneous nodes has been developed.. - Service adaptation: Techniques have been developed for adapting the service request handling behaviour to the specific requirements of the services in Service Oriented Architectures (SOA).
+- Scheduling analysis: - Efficient and effective scheduling analysis for fixed priority systems has been developed that takes into account tasks arriving and leaving the system. - A new method for allocation and scheduling of parallel tasks in soft-real time systems (multimedia decoding) in the presence of post-silicon, process and ageing induced variability in a nominally homogeneous target multi-core platform has been developed. - Memory: Dynamically adaptable memory architectures for supporting dynamic real-time process loads have been developed. - Collaboration frameworks: An adaptable cooperation-based framework for networked embedded systems with heterogeneous nodes has been developed, allowing constrained devices to cooperate with more powerful (or less congested) neighbours, to meet allocation requests and handle stringent constraints, opportunistically taking advantage of global resources and processing power. - Service adaptation: Techniques have been developed for adapting the service request handling behaviour to the specific requirements of the services in Service Oriented Architectures (SOA).
 CPU contracts are used to ensure sufficient computation time for dealing with services with special requirements.